There are a number of ways in which you can pay your council tax bill.

 You can connect to the service by phoning 0300 123 0800 on any touch-tone phone and you will be instructed on how to pay.
 Please remember to have your credit or debit card ready, along with the reference number of your account or invoice.

-At any post office
+At any Post Office

 Payment may be made by debit card / cash or cheque (payable to Post Office Ltd) at any Post Office.
 You will require a payment card which is available from the Council.
+If your bill has a bar code on it, please take this with you.

 You can make cash payments at any PayPoint outlet.
 Contact the Council for a payment card.
 For your nearest PayPoint locations go to www.paypoint.co.uk